 - LTV ratio.
 LTV ratio is a strong predictor of credit performance.
 The likelihood of default and the gross severity of a loss in the event of default are typically lower as the LTV ratio decreases.
-This also applies to the estimated mark-to-market LTV ratios, particularly those over 100%, as this indicates that the borrower's mortgage balance exceeds the property value. - Product type.
+This also applies to estimated mark-tomarket LTV ratios, particularly those over 100%, as this indicates that the borrower's mortgage balance exceeds the property value. - Product type.
 Certain loan product types have features that may result in increased risk.
 Generally, intermediate-term, fixed-rate mortgages exhibit the lowest default rates, followed by long-term, fixed-rate mortgages.
 Historically, adjustable-rate mortgages ("ARMs"), including negative-amortizing and interest-only loans, and balloon/reset mortgages have exhibited higher default rates than fixed-rate mortgages, partly because the borrower's payments rose, within limits, as interest rates changed. - Number of units.
-Mortgages on one-unit properties tend to have lower credit risk than mortgages on two-, three- or four-unit properties.

-- Property type.
+Mortgages on one-unit properties tend to have lower credit risk than mortgages on two-, three- or four-unit properties. - Property type.
 Certain property types have a higher risk of default.
 For example, condominiums generally are considered to have higher credit risk than single-family detached properties. - Occupancy type.
 Mortgages on properties occupied by the borrower as a primary or secondary residence tend to have lower credit risk than mortgages on investment properties. - Credit score.
 Credit score is a measure often used by the financial services industry, including us, to assess borrower credit quality and the likelihood that a borrower will repay future obligations as expected.
-A higher credit score typically indicates lower credit risk. - Loan purpose.
+A higher credit score typically indicates lower credit risk.
+Our underwriting evaluation does not use a credit score directly, but applies our own assessment of the borrower's credit quality, including using trended credit data, when available. - Debt-to-income ratio.
+Debt-to-income ("DTI") ratio refers to the ratio of a borrower's outstanding debt obligations (including both mortgage debt and certain other long-term and significant short-term debts) to that borrower's reported or calculated monthly income, to the extent the income is used to qualify for the mortgage.
+As a borrower's DTI ratio increases, the associated risk of default on the loan generally increases, especially if other higher-risk factors are present.
+From time to time, we revise our guidelines for determining a borrower's DTI ratio.
+The amount of income reported by a borrower and used to qualify for a mortgage may not represent the borrower's total income; therefore, the DTI ratios we report may be higher than borrowers' actual DTI ratios. - Loan purpose.
 Loan purpose refers to how the borrower intends to use the funds from a mortgage loan-either for a home purchase or refinancing of an existing mortgage.
 Cash-out refinancings have a higher risk of default than either mortgage loans used for the purchase of a property or other refinancings that restrict the amount of cash returned to the borrower. - Geographic concentration.
 Local economic conditions affect borrowers' ability to repay loans and the value of collateral underlying loans.
 Geographic diversification reduces mortgage credit risk. - Loan age.
 We monitor year of origination and loan age, which is defined as the number of years since origination.
-Credit losses on mortgage loans typically do not peak until the third through sixth year following origination; however, this range can vary based on many factors, including changes in macroeconomic conditions and foreclosure timelines.
+Credit losses on mortgage loans typically do not peak until the third through fifth year following origination; however, this range can vary based on many factors, including changes in macroeconomic conditions and foreclosure timelines.